josci/jhu-ds-c3-course-project/README.md

 4. enrich the data by adding two columns (1. observed subject, 2. performed activity)
 5. replace the foreign key for the observed activity with the corresponding label
 6. from 5. create a new dataset with averaged values for each measurement grouped by subject and activity
-7. save the new dataset to "averaged_data.csv" in the current working directory
+7. save the new dataset to "averaged_data.txt" in the current working directory

 ### Prerequisite